Introducing the New Digital Resource for Personal Care Assistants

 Thinking about implementation?
 Whilst it looks and feels like an app, Meet Akira is technically a website that is designed for mobile first.
 This makes it much easier for organisations to implement.
 You can text the link to your staff, email them, or use our SCORM file in your LMS which then links out to the Meet Akira experience.

-We will be running special ‘sneak peak’ events in July (on line) so our members can get a better idea about how it looks and works.
 The full product will be available live to all members who join our annual forum event on 3 September (on line) so you can have a play with it.
 Then it will be initially made available to Reference Group organisations.
 At our AGM in November we will release the app to all our members along with further advice to support your implementation.
 There is no additional cost for members to access and make use of Meet Akira.
 After its initial launch, we hope to continue to add to the app over time based on the needs of personal carers and our members.